Google Doodle Celebrates Pohela Boishakh in Bangladesh

-Google's new Doodle Friday featured a parade of colorful banners in the shape of an owl, tiger and the sun, in celebration of Pohela Boishakh, the first day of the Bengali Calendar.
+Google's new Doodle Friday featured a parade of colorful banners in the shape of an owl, tiger and the sun, in celebration of Pohela Boishakh, the first day of the Bengali calendar.

 The revelry in the Doodle depicts the annual Mangal Shobhajatra procession through the country's capital Dhaka.
 During the parade, colorful masks of tigers, owls and other creatures native to Bangladesh are hoisted above the celebrating crowds.
 Although each animal has its own symbolic meaning, collectively they are said to inspire courage and promote peace, according to Google.